Fechin/reference/source/_posts/chatgpt.md

 Scenario:
 -	Night of a grand performance at the Globe Theatre.
--	Lead actor is missing and staff are stressing out how to pull off the performance.
+-	Lead actor is missing and staff are concerned about how to achieve the performance.
 ```

 ## References (Used For Ideas)